 Who is the AMD X570 Chipset For?

-The biggest takeaway is that the X570 chipset is meant for AMD’s most powerful Ryzen processors, whereas any CPU using a chipset below B550 will only be able to use integrated graphics.
+The biggest takeaway is that the X570 chipset is meant for AMD’s most powerful Ryzen processors, whereas any CPU using a chipset below B550 can only use integrated graphics.

 So, those with an older Ryzen processor should upgrade their motherboard to take advantage of other features.